Vernessa Mitchell: Career

-The 1987 follow-up album, On A Mission, which included the hits "Stand Up and Be Counted" and "Someone Loves You" was much anticipated and built upon the success of Higher Ground and her critically acclaimed live performances that included presidential inaugurations and Salvation Army youth crusades.
-However, it was her 1992 release, Destiny, which won the hearts of urban audiences throughout America and gained the attention of Dick Clark Productions and The Christian Athletic Association.
+Her third album, “On A Mission”, which included the hits “Stand Up and Be Counted” and “Someone Loves You”, was much anticipated and built upon the success of “Higher Ground” and her critically acclaimed live performances that included presidential inaugurations and Salvation Army youth crusades.

+Her 1992 release, “Destiny”, won the hearts of urban audiences throughout America and gained the attention of Dick Clark Productions and The Christian Athletic Association.
+“Destiny” acquired crossover success as its driving urban tone aggressively crossed religious barriers.